 This test studies a content-adaptive technique for the LOP filter, where some parameters are finetuned on the test sequence at encoder side.
 The finetuned parameters are compressed-decompressed by MPEG-NNR.
 The NN update is signaled to the decoder within an Adaptation Parameter Set (APS).
 The following items will be studied:

-• Signaling of NN updates for each intra-frame period.
+• Fine-tuning and signaling of NN updates for each intra-frame period.

 • Application to LOP2.

 Also, as part of this test, the finetuning and the inference will be crosschecked.

+Proponent: Nokia

+Cross-checkers: Ittiam and OPPO.

 EE1-2.3: Further complexity reduction on the joint LOP.2